 THE IMPERIAL GIFT

-These aircraft comprised 3 Squadron's equipment in the 1920s and there is also detailed research on "the magnificent men" who flew these machines.
+There is also detailed research on the "magnificent men" who flew these machines.

 For ordering details and our illustrated review click: "The Imperial Gift"

 Kristen Alexander, who has a bookshop in Canberra specialising in Military Books, has thoroughly researched the life of Clive Caldwell; Australia's top ace of WW2 and the most successful P-40 pilot in any of the Allied air forces.

 Clive was was C.O. of 112 Squadron in North Africa, under 239 Wing, alongside 3 Squadron.
 Kristen's successful book is highly recommendable.
 It relates not only the historical and operational aspects of Caldwell's career, but reveals the more human side: the lighter moments, the anecdotes, the stories that flesh out the "bare bones" of the historical record.
 Caldwell had a tumultuous flying career and RAAF veterans who knew Caldwell have shared their personal memories of him, covering his E.A.T.S. training days, service in the Middle East, his brief period of service in England, and in the Pacific Theatre, his service with No.1 Fighter Wing, No 80 Fighter Wing, and No.2 O.T.U.
 Mildura.

 Kristen's Website is: www.alexanderfaxbooks.com.au, Phone (02) 6259 0540.
 She kindly offers any 3 Squadron enthusiast a 10% discount from any purchase made from her bookshop.

 Further 3 Squadron and RAAF history is described in the fine books below....